 Fighting Seizures by U.S. Secret Service

-If your property was seized by the United States Secret Service (USSS) for forfeiture pursuant to Title 18 USC 981, then the Secret Service is alleging that the property was used in an illegal money laundering, drug trafficking, or fraud scheme.
+If your property was seized by the United States Secret Service (USSS) for forfeiture pursuant to Title 18 USC 981, then the Secret Service is alleging that the property was used in an illegal scheme for money laundering, drug trafficking, or fraud.

-Most seizures for forfeiture by US Select Service involve the following types of assets:
+Most seizures for forfeiture by U.S. Secret Service involve the following types of assets:

 - U.S. Currency;

 - bank account or credit union account;

 - Visa prepaid debit card or debit gift card;